The senior Egyptian antiquities official of the

-The manner of his death has again come into the spotlight after
+The manner of his death again came into the

-But Zahi Hawass has been quoted in the Egyptian press
+But Zahi Hawass was quoted in the Egyptian press

-as saying that a power struggle over succession, not obesity, was most likely
+as saying that a power struggle over succession, not obesity, was

 Tutankhamun 'was ill'

 The magnificent contents of Tutankhamun's tomb,

 discovered in 1922, have ensured an abiding interest in the life

 His death still intrigues scholars and the public,

 but an exhibition based on more than four hundred items of clothing